RistoBIn/international-website/src/pages/solutions/schools-and-universities.md

     heading: SEALAB brings the Ocean to the Schools
     subheading: ' '
   - content: >-
+      ## SEALAB gives everyone the opportunity to see underwater

       SEALAB gives everyone the opportunity to see underwater, not least to the growing family that is more than ever concerned with the environment and knowledge of the sea.